-The major symptom of pemphigus vulgaris is the development of clear, soft, usually painless (but sometimes itchy and tender) blisters of various sizes.
-In addition, the top layer of skin may detach from the lower layers in response to slight pinching or rubbing, causing it to peel off in sheets and to leave painful erosions.
+The major symptom of pemphigus vulgaris is the development of clear, soft, and painful (sometimes tender) blisters of various sizes.
+In addition, the top layer of skin may detach from the lower layers in response to slight pinching or rubbing, causing it to peel off in sheets and to leave painful areas of open skin (erosions).

 The blisters often first appear in the mouth and soon rupture, forming painful sores (ulcers).
-More blisters and ulcers may follow until the entire lining of the mouth is affected, causing difficulty swallowing.
-Blisters form on the skin as well.
-These blisters then rupture, leaving raw, painful, crusted wounds.
+More blisters and ulcers may follow until the entire lining of the mouth is affected, causing difficulty swallowing, eating, and drinking.
+Blisters form in the throat as well.
+Blisters can form on the skin and rupture, leaving raw, painful, crusted wounds.
 The person feels generally ill.
 Blisters may be widespread, and once ruptured, they may become infected.
 When severe, pemphigus vulgaris is as harmful as a serious burn.
 Similar to a burn, the damaged skin oozes large amounts of fluid and is prone to infection by many types of bacteria.

 Doctors usually recognize pemphigus vulgaris by its characteristic blisters, but the disorder is diagnosed with certainty by examining a sample of skin under a microscope (skin biopsy).
 Sometimes doctors use special chemical stains that allow antibody deposits to be seen under the microscope.
 Doctors differentiate pemphigus vulgaris from bullous pemphigoid by noting the layers of skin involved and the particular appearance of antibody deposits.

-In a hospital, the raw skin surfaces require extraordinary care, similar to the care given to people with severe burns.
+People who have moderate to severe disease are hospitalized.
+In the hospital, the raw skin surfaces require extraordinary care, similar to the care given to people with severe burns.
 Antibiotics may be needed to treat infections in ruptured blisters.
-Dressings, sometimes coated with petroleum jelly, can protect raw, oozing areas.
+Dressings can protect raw, oozing areas.

-Last full review/revision September 2008 by Julie E. Russak, MD
+Last full review/revision August 2013 by Daniel M. Peraza, MD